 Are you struggling to make this Halloween special while adhering to social distancing guidelines?
 Do you want to start new, amazing family traditions?
-Here’s are a few ways you can make this a Perfect Pandemic Halloween!
+Here’s are a few ways you can plan Halloween activities at home and make this a Perfect Pandemic Halloween!

 Go All-Out on Costumes